 There's no question that Lapina is wanted.
 Lapina's clients include DKNY, Oscar de la Renta, Valentino, Caroline Herrera, Anna Sui, Yves Saint Laurent and Marc Jacobs.
 She worked for, among others, Ann Taylor, Joe Fresh and Neiman Marcus in 2014, DKNY, Marchesa, and Balmain in 2015.

 Lapina is seeking $1 million damage to her brand, and also an injunction against the shampoo ads.

 Lapina alleges that she was paid just $19,700 for the photo shoot used for the shampoo ads.
 That is nothing for a top model like Ginta.

-If nothing else, the suit provides an interesting look into the true inner workings of the modelling business, regardless of who is right or wrong.
+If nothing else, the suit provides an interesting look into the true inner workings of the modeling business, regardless of who is right or wrong.